 The trim control works as a classical 4-way beep switch.
 Pulling the beep switch back increases aft trim or nose-up tendency, while pushing the switch forward reduces back trim pressure, leading to a nose-down tendency.
-Roll trim (if installed) is effected by pushing the trim switch to the respective side.
+Roll trim is effected by pushing the trim switch to the respective side.

-- 1 Radio transmission

-- 2 Trim switch

-- 3 Pre-rotator
+- 2 Trim switch - 3 Pre-rotator